Liposuction

 9. Large volume liposuction

 Candidates.
-Liposuction is not a way for patients to lose weight, it is a technique that is used to sculpt or extract fat from different parts of the body to improve the corporeal contour.
-The ideal candidate is a patient who is not obese, with fatty deposits in some regions, but with good skin tone and without stretch marks or scars.
-Most regions can be treated with liposuction since there are different cannulas for each area of the body.
-The areas most frequently requested are abdomen, hips, sides of legs and thighs, neck and double chin.
-Other areas are cheeks, the back, the chest region, inner thighs and ankles.
+Liposuction is not a way for patients to lose weight, it is a technique designed to sculpt and improve the body contour by extracting fat from specific areas.
+The ideal candidate is a patient who is not obese, with localized fat deposits but good overall skin tone and no stretch marks or scars.
+Most areas of the body can be treated with liposuction since there are different cannulas for each region.
+The most frequently requested areas for treatment are the abdomen, hips, outer thighs and legs, neck and double chin.
+Other areas include cheeks, the back, the chest region, inner thighs and ankles.

 Postoperative care.
-Following 30 to 90 minutes of surgery, special bandages or lycra garments are placed on the patient to produce compression in the treated areas.
+Following 30 to 90 minutes of surgery, special bandages or lycra garments are applied to maintain compression in the treated areas.
 Once the patient has recovered from anesthesia he or she may leave the clinic or hospital, although some patients choose to remain 24 hours.
-The patient must rest for 5 days, although most resume their activities before that.
+Rest is recommended for 5 days, although most patients resume their regular activities before that.
 Anti-inflammatories and analgesics are prescribed.
-All patients note a reduction in corporeal volume within 7 days with a subsequent continued reduction and complete recovery within 8 weeks.
+Patients note a reduction in corporeal volume within 7 days with a subsequent continued reduction and complete recovery within 8 weeks.

 Before and after photos at 4 months.